Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 -   `network_code`: Identifier for the network.
 Standard naming conventions of seismic networks are to be employed.
 -   `station_code`: Identifier for the station.
 This aligns with the standard naming conventions employed for seismic stations.
 -   `location_code`: A code that uniquely identifies different data streams at a single station.
 It allows users to distinguish between data from closely spaced instruments or multiple data collection strategies.
--   `arrival_id`: The unique `ResourceIdentifier` of the associated seismic arrival.
+-   `arrival_id`: The unique `ResourceIdentifier` of the associated seismic arrival included in the QuakeML section of the ASDF file.
 -   `phase`: The seismic phase ("P" or "S").
 -   `azimuth`: Azimuth in degrees.
 -   `takeoff_angle`: Takeoff angle in degrees.
 -   `travel_time`: Travel time between the seismic source and the recording site in seconds.
 -   `earth_model_id`: A `ResourceIdentifier` representing the velocity model used.
--   `length`: Computed length of the ray
+-   `length`: Computed length of the ray representing the distance along the raypath between an event and a sensor
 -   `baz`: Computed back azimuth of the ray.
 -   `incidence_angle`: Computed incidence angle of the ray.